 How do you ensure effective performance operation for remote workforce or hybrid team?
-When a large pool of employees went to work from home as a result of the global pandemic, leaders and HR brigades had to re-evaluate almost every aspect of the employee lifecycle.
+When a large pool of employees started working from home as a result of the global pandemic, leaders and HR brigades had to re-evaluate almost every aspect of the employee lifecycle.

 Communication for remote employees can be tricky, even with technology like email, Microsoft team, or Kanban tools.
-But it’s a vital skill for the 43% of U.S. workers who are remote.
-It’s also a skill that their managers need to learn.
+However it’s a vital skill for the 43% of U.S. workers who work remotely.
+It is also an essential skill that the managers need to learn.

-Remote work is here to stay, and it increased 115% over the last 10 years.
-That means managing remote workers is a skill every industry leader will have to learn.
+Remote work is here to stay, and it has increased by 115% over the last 10 years.
+This highlight management of remote workers as a skill every industry leader should learn.

 Read more : Is Remote Work Beneficial and Long-term?